1st Edition

 Biography

-Daya Kishan Thussu is Professor of International Communication at the Hong Kong Baptist University.
+Daya Kishan Thussu is Professor of International Communication at the Hong Kong Baptist University and President of the International Association for Media and Communication Research (IAMCR).
 Author or editor of 20 books, he was Inaugural Disney Chair in Global Media at Schwarzman College, Tsinghua University, Beijing.
 Prior to that, for many years he was Professor of International Communication at the University of Westminster in London.
-A PhD in International Relations from Jawaharlal Nehru University in New Delhi, he has been since 2005 the Managing Editor of the journal Global Media and Communication.
+A PhD in international relations from Jawaharlal Nehru University in New Delhi, he has been since 2005 the managing editor of the journal Global Media and Communication.